zhossain-info/json-assertion/README.md

 **A JSON validator based on a compact, user-friendly and extensible schema**

-A JSON parser and JSON-Schema parser build with ANTLR 4 which create AST for both input JSON and schema grammar.
-Using the ASTs, this library validates input JSON against schema grammar.
-This tools can easily be extended by adding Java classes like **CoreFunction** and import in schema.
+A JSON parser and JSON Schema parser build with ANTLR 4 which create AST for both input JSON and schema grammar.
+Using these ASTs, this library validates input JSON against schema grammar.
+Unlike other frameworks and libraries, this library can easily be extended by adding new Java classes like **CoreFunction** and import it in schema.
+This allow complex validation logic written in Java language and thus schema syntaxes are very simple and concise.
+Moreover, ANTLR 4 schema grammar makes it easy to customize existing syntax and introduce new syntax.

 ### Schema Input: